BelledonneCommunications/linphone-android/README.md

 6. Debug app.

+## Troubleshouting

+If you encounter the `couldn't find "libc++_shared.so"` crash when the app starts, simply clean the project in Android Studio (under Build menu) and build again.

+When submitting an issue, please attach the matching library logs.
+To enable them, go to Settings -> Advanced and toggle "Debug Mode".

+Then restart the app, reproduce the issue and upload the logs using the "Upload logs" button on the About page.

 ## Create an APK with a different package name

 Before the 4.1 release, there were a lot of files to edit to change the package name.